StefanKumarasinghe/CodeMasterPro/README.md

 ### Available Tools

-- **web** – Allows access to the internet.
+- **WEB** – Allows access to the internet.
 Prompt your queries with natural instructions like:
   *“Search online how to create an MCP server.”*

-- **stack** – Searches Stack Overflow for developer-relevant answers and code examples.
+- **STACK** – Searches Stack Overflow for developer-relevant answers and code examples.
   Great for resolving language-specific or library-related issues.

-- **internal** – Searches internal documentation or knowledge bases, such as team wikis or private datasets.
+- **INTERNAL** – Searches internal documentation or knowledge bases, such as team wikis or private datasets.
   Use when your answer likely exists within internal sources.

-- **python** – Executes Python code in an isolated environment.
+- **PYTHON** – Executes Python code in an isolated environment.
   Useful for testing logic, calculations, or snippets.

-- **compute** – Handles complex mathematical computations or factorial operations.
+- **COMPUTE** – Handles complex mathematical computations or factorial operations.
   Example: *“What is 756!?”*

-- **visualize** – Transforms raw log data into charts or graphs.
+- **VISUALIZE** – Transforms raw log data into charts or graphs.
   Example: *“Provide logs and give me a visualization of CPU usage over time.”*

-- **sast** – Performs static application security testing (SAST) on Python code.
+- **SAST** – Performs static application security testing (SAST) on Python code.
   Detects vulnerabilities, bad patterns, and unsafe practices.

-- **lightning** – Delivers very fast answers to lightweight or fact-based questions.
+- **LIGHTNING** – Delivers very fast answers to lightweight or fact-based questions.
   Optimized for speed over deep reasoning.

-- **deep_analysis** - Analyses the large codes in detail, mostly 50000+ character codes
-  Can you give me a deep anaysis of the code
+- **DEEP ANALYSIS** - Analyses the large codes in detail, mostly 50000+ character codes Can you give me a deep anaysis of the code